 1. School Lunch

-From a global perspective, school lunches in Japan are said to be of very high quality.
-While it may be considered common sense in Japan, but it is very rare for schools worldwide to provide meals that are as well balanced in nutrition as colorful, as thoughtfully planned by a dietitian.
+In Japan, it is common to have high quality school lunch, especially in elementary schools and junior high schools.
+From a global perspective, it is very rare for schools provide meals that are as well balanced in nutrition and thoughtfully planned by a dietitian.
 In Japan, school lunches are not just for satisfying hunger.
-Some schools use vegetables or grains which students have grown to make school lunch.
+Some schools use vegetables or grains which students have grown to make school lunch from an educational perspective.

 What students learn through school lunch